42 Centres Established For Transferring Cash To Lockdown Affected Families - UrduPoint

 According to list released here by Additional Deputy Commissioner -1 Liaquat Ali Kalhoro, out of 42 distribution centres 8 have been set up in taluka Hyderabad rural, 9 in taluka Qasimabad, 5 in Latifabad and 20 centres in taluka City for transferring emergency support to the affected families.

-� The temporary centres are established in different schools, sports venues, WAPDA grounds, union council offices and marriage halls and gardens by government of Sindh.
+� The temporary centres are established in different schools, sports venues, WAPDA grounds, union council offices and marriage halls and gardens by the Federal government.